 Do you wish you could eat out more often?
 Well, we’ve discovered the best cheap eats in Melbourne and tested them ourselves.
 Our cheap eats guide covers everything from tacos, burgers, oysters & more.
+No longer do you have to go without a great meal, just because you don’t have much cash.
 Go forth, get fat.

-The crew at Lounge have recently upped their burger game; head in between 12pm to 3pm on a weekday to pick up this classic cheeseburger and fries for just $11.50.
+The crew at Lounge have recently upped their burger game; head in between 12pm to 3pm on a Tuesday to pick up this classic cheeseburger and fries for just $9.00.
 The buns are made in-house and the black Angus beef patty is aged for at least 21 days.
 An incredible burger for fantastic value.
+They also make it on the list of Melbourne’s best happy hours.

 Pacino’s Italian Family Restaurant celebrate Monday with their $10 international parma special.
 Choose from over 10 different parma toppings – including Indian tandoori, Mexican nachoe & Spanish chorizo – served alongside chips and salad.